achak11/portfolio_site/README.md

   Minimal pill nav with links to *Home, About, Work, Projects, Contact*, plus a dark/light mode toggle.

 - **Open to Roles**
-  Callout cards highlighting the roles I’m looking for (Software Engineer, Backend Engineer, Full-Stack Engineer).
+  Cards highlighting the roles I’m looking for (Software Engineer, Backend Engineer, Full-Stack Engineer).

 - **Projects**
-  Responsive grid with hover animations and tag chips.
+  Responsive grid with hover animations and tags.

 - **Work Timeline**
   Bullet markers to highlight professional experience.